cloudsftp/blog/content/posts/RAnT_One/index.md

 ### Simulation configuration

-Next, we need to tell Ant, how to simulate the function.
+Next, we need to tell AnT, how to simulate the function.
 Let's say we want to know the periods of the cycles at different values for the parameter $a$.
 For this, we create a new file called `periods.ant` with the following content.